Certora/Documentation/docs/prover/checking/sanity.md

 2. Implication conclusion: `assert(q)`

-   If the conclusion part is always true regardless of the hypothesis then the assertion is a tautology
+   If the conclusion is true regardless of the hypothesis then the implication is always true, and therefore the assertion is a tautology.

    ```cvl
    rule testSanity{